 The Bodhisatta was once a king’s advisor.
 One time the king fed his war horses strong wine and then strained their droppings to make a weak second batch for his donkeys.
-The horses stood quietly in their stalls while the donkeys ran around noisily.
+After drinking, the horses stood quietly in their stalls, while the donkeys ran around noisily.
 The Bodhisatta said the different behavior was because the low-born lack self-control.

 The Bodhisatta was once a king’s advisor.
-When the king’s warhorse started limping the Bodhisatta found that it had no physical problem, rather it was imitating its trainer.
-So the king replaced the trainer and the limp went away.
+When the king’s warhorse started limping, the Bodhisatta found that it had no physical problem; rather, it was imitating its disabled trainer.
+The king replaced the trainer and the limp went away.

 The Bodhisatta was once a king’s advisor.
-A wicked man stole magical tools from three ascetics and a wild boar, and by the power of these he was able to make himself king.
+A wicked man stole magical tools from a wild boar and three ascetics; and by the power of these he was able to make himself king.
 His mango tree produced the most delicious fruits and a jealous rival had his own gardener secretly plant trees and vines around the mango tree to turn the fruits bitter.
-The Bodhisatta discovered the cause and had the bad plants removed, restoring the mangoes.
+The Bodhisatta discovered the cause and had the bad plants removed, restoring the mangoes sweet flavor.

 The Bodhisatta was once a tree fairy.
 He had regular discussions about religion with two geese who perched in his tree.
 One day a jackal came and asked to join the conversation.
 Disgusted, the geese flew home and the Bodhisatta told the jackal to go away because it was not worthy of joining them.